This article is part of our “Starting Business” series, an in-depth look at how to start a company in a particular niche or industry.

 To illustrate this point, and to guide you in the right direction, we've compiled an in-depth, step by step guide on how to start a photography business on your own.
-So if you're keen to make your snaps pay, here's what you need to know.
+If you're keen to make your snaps pay, here are the steps you need to follow.

 In today’s world, everyone is walking around with a highly advanced camera in their pockets.
 Media organisations are producing entire news segments with them and families are recording important milestones on them, with top-of-the-line smartphone cameras provided by the likes of Huawei, Samsung and Apple increasingly able to offer high-quality images.
 In other words, it can be hard for firms specialising in photography to compete against advances in technology, let alone other photographers.